Browse some of the most commonly asked questions of us!

 To find out where your local is, check out the link below!

 How much will my BMXA membership cost?

 The cost of memberships with BMXA vary.
 When purchasing your licence there is a national fee, state fee and club fee.
 Memberships for those in Queensland also have a zone fee.

 Click here to view the range of BMXA memberships which you can sign up for.

 Am I still considered a Sprocket Rocket when I turn 8 years old?
 What happens to my Sprocket Rocket membership?

-From the 1stof January each year, Sprocket Rockets who are turning 8-years-old in the upcoming year, will move from the Sprocket Rockets class to the 8-years racing category.
+From the 1st of January each year, Sprocket Rockets who are turning 8-years-old in the upcoming year, will automatically move from Sprocket Rocket membership to an Open membership.

 For example: If you’re born in November, you would be racing in the 8-year-old’s class (or above – as per the current BMXA Rulebook) from January 1 of the year you are turning 8.
 Therefore the Sprocket Rocket classes would no longer be offered to you when entering events.